Skip to Content

 Siem Reap gay area

 Siem Reap doesn't have a defined gay neighborhood.
-Instead, the main gay hangouts and hotels are spaced out in and around the city centre.
+Instead, the main gay hangouts and hotels are spaced out in and around the city center.

-We always started our evening in the touristic area called “Pub Street” because this is where the best restaurants can be found (as well as all the souvenir shops and markets for us to top up our Lara Croft inspired outfits)…
+We always started our evening in the tourist area called “Pub Street” because this is where the best restaurants can be found (as well as all the souvenir shops and markets for us to top up our Lara Croft-inspired outfits)…

 In terms of gay bars/clubs in Siem Reap, there are 3 to check out.
 The most central are Barcode and the Miss Wong Cocktail Bar both located in and around the Pub Street area.